-- At least 51% of the value of the Investment Fund must consist of interest-bearing securities.
-It is only permitted to acquire shares due to the exercise of subscription, option and conversion rights of interest-bearing transferable securities under § 1(1).
-However, units acquired in this manner must be sold within a reasonable timeframe. - Transferable securities acquired under repurchase agreements shall be included in the investment limits of § 206(1)-(3) KAGB. - 3.
-The Company may invest up to 49% of the Investment Fund's assets in money market instruments in accordance with § 6 of the "General Investment Conditions". - Money market instruments acquired under repurchase agreements shall be included in the investment limits of § 206(1)-(3) KAGB. - 5.
-Between 5% and 10% of the Investment Fund's assets may be invested in transferable securities and money market instruments of a single issuer, provided that the total value of the transferable securities and money market instruments of this issuer does not exceed 40% of the Investment Fund's assets. - 6.
-Up to 49% of the Investment Fund's assets may be held in bank balances pursuant to § 7 of the General Terms of Contract. - 7.
+- 1. At least two thirds of the Investment Fund's assets will be invested in equities of issuers with their registered office in the United States of America or Canada. - Transferable securities acquired under repurchase agreements shall be included in the investment limits of § 206(1)-(3) KAGB. - 3.
+The Company may invest up to two thirds of the Investment Fund's assets in all money market instruments permitted in accordance with § 6 of the General Terms of Contract. - 4.
+Money market instruments acquired under repurchase agreements shall be included in the investment limits of § 206(1)-(3) KAGB. - 5.
+Between 5% and 10% of the Investment Fund's assets may be invested in transferable securities and money market instruments of a single issuer, provided that the total value of the transferable securities and money market instruments of this issuer does not exceed 40% of the Investment Fund's assets. - Up to one third of the Investment Fund's assets may be held in bank balances pursuant to § 7 of the General Terms of Contract. - 7.
 Up to 10% of the Investment Fund's value may be held in investment units pursuant to § 8 of the "General Investment Conditions".
 The investment units acquired under repurchase agreements shall be included in the investment limits of § 207 and § 210(3) KAGB.